Practical tips for relaxation, connection, and meditation

 Meditation and relaxation techniques often make use of several of them simultaneously.

-These exercises will help to get out of anxiety, tampe anger and fall asleep.
-They prepare for meditation.
+These exercises prepare for meditation but they also will help you to get out of anxiety, tamper anger and fall asleep.

 Uncross the arms